|Birth: ||Jul. 26, 1920|

 William served as a Staff Sergeant on B-25C #41-12673, 486th Bomber Squadron, 340th Bomber Group, U.S. Army Air Force during World War II.

 He resided in Allegany County, Maryland prior to the war.

-William "Fred" died in the "Line Of Duty" in the crash of an Army plane near Bowling Green, Kentucky during the war.
+William "Fred" died in the "Line Of Duty" when his B-25 crashed during training near Bowling Green, Kentucky during the war.

 Service # 6998949

 Secor, Alfred T, Jr ~ S/Sgt, New York